 CSS Grid Layout finally lands in browsers in 2017, after over five years of specification and browser development.
 For some of us, we may quickly find 80% of our users have support for the spec.
 For others, we can take advantage of Grid in a progressively enhanced way - leaning on CSS Feature Queries to detect support.
 Grid enables a whole range of layout possibilities, both in terms of streamlining existing patterns and in creating new design possibilities for the web.

 This is a talk about Grid Layout, and the previously impossible tasks that grid makes possible.
 However it is also a talk about what it is to do CSS layout in 2017.
 I’ll be sharing the things I’ve learned about layout, as I’ve learned about Grid.
 Passing on the key lessons that can help you really take advantage of what has shipped in browsers already, and the things that are to come.

 Rachel Andrew is a front and back-end web developer, author and speaker.
 Her books include the recent Get Ready for CSS Grid Layout and she is a regular contributor to a number of publications both on and offline.
 Rachel is co-founder of the CMS Perch, a Google Developer Expert and an Invited Expert to the CSS Working Group.
 She writes about business and technology on her own site at rachelandrew.co.uk.

 Californian by birth and Dutchman by choice, Stephen is an art director, designer-who-codes, and writer.
 He designed and built his first website in 1995 while art directing for a design firm.
 He left print behind.
 The things that happened after that could turn a conference bio into a book—a thriller, even.
-Stephen is currently Senior UX Design Lead at online auction house Catawiki.
+Stephen is Head of UX at online auction platform Catawiki.